 Is Amazon Prime Worth It?

 At $139 per year, your cost for Amazon Prime breaks down to $11.58 a month.
 When you think about Prime as a monthly cost, it really does help clarify whether you’ll be saving enough and/or using enough benefits to make Amazon Prime worth it for you.

 - Sign up for a 30 day free trial of Amazon Prime, to help gauge if the service is right for you

 Note: You save by paying annually.
-If you instead choose to pay month-by-month, Prime costs $12.99 per month.
+If you instead choose to pay month-by-month, Prime will cost $14.99 per month.
 With either plan, you can cancel at any time.